SniperGER/ProudLock/README.md

 Now with an installable package!
 Does not work on iPhone X, because it already has the Face ID latch glyph.

 **Compatibility**
-* iPhone (except iPhone x)
+* iPhone (except iPhone X)
 * iPad

 *Requires iOS 11 and Touch ID*

-### Fixed issues
+### Known Issues
-* Date View, Notifications and Widgets layouts have been fixed
-* Includes a fixed CAML bundle for @2x screen devices (also known as non-Plus models)
+* Date, Notifications, Widgets and controls need to be moved down properly (reacting to scrolling on different views), and I don't know how to do that.'